Child and family health nurses in the community

 Child and family health nurses help to identify when things may not be tracking as expected and can help if issues in your child’s health or development arise suddenly.
 If such issues arise, you can also talk directly to your GP.

 Your first appointment with a child and family health nurse will often be in your home soon after childbirth.
-These visits may continue at different times throughout your child’s first five years, although sometimes you may be asked to attend a centralized healthcare clinic.
+These visits may continue at different times throughout your child’s first five years, although sometimes you may be asked to attend a centralised healthcare clinic.

 Infant Health Records

-Each state or territory has its own version of an Infant Health Record book.
+Each state or territory has their own version of an Infant Health Record book.
 This book provides you with a range of information and contacts for support services.
 It also helps you schedule appointments and serves as a record of measurements and visits.

 For more information

-Speak to your GP or contact your shire, council, or local hospital for more information about child and family health nurses in your area.
+Speak to your GP or contact your shire, council or local hospital for more information about child and family health nurses in your area.